Origin of infestation

 Examples from the Web for infestation

-The skull of no. 34677 shows no infestation of the frontal sinuses by parasites.
+None of the skulls shows malformation of the frontal sinuses such as result from infestation by parasites.

-The frontal sinuses of the type are malformed as a result of infestation by parasites.
+The frontal sinuses of the specimens seen reveal no malformation as a result of infestation by parasites.

 early 15c., from Late Latin infestationem (nominative infestatio) "a troubling, disturbing, molesting," noun of action from past participle stem of infestare (see infest).